 If your employer has violated child labor practices, the WHD may require your employer to pay punitive damages.
 These are given in order to punish the employer who has broken the law.
 Your damages will depend on what your employer's violations are.
 Willful violations may be prosecuted criminally and the violators fined up to $10,000.
 A second conviction may result in imprisonment.

 Also, when investigators encounter violations, they recommend changes in employment practices in order to bring the employer into compliance.
 The Department of Labor can even go to court to make the employer stop violating the child labor laws, and can prevent employers from shipping goods or products made with child labor in violation of the law.

 Do not delay in contacting the WHD or your state agency to file a claim.
 There may be time limits in which charges of child labor violations must be filed.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.
+It may be helpful to consult with an attorney prior to filing your claim, but you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.

 Your state wage law may have different deadlines for violations of the child labor laws.
 For further information, select your state from the drop down list, or the map below.